domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 ### base_cases

-`base_cases` is optinal, and the value is a list of lists of conditions.
+`base_cases` is optional, and the value is a list of lists of conditions.
 Alternately,  it can be a list of a map having a key `conditions` whose value is a list of conditions and `cost` whose value is an expression representing the value of the base case.
 If `cost` is not given, the value of the base case is 0.
 You need to do either defining `base_cases` in a domain file or a problem file.